Larsen15o9/Bitcoin/Memory-timings.md

 REFRESH | considerable boost possible
 RRD | EthEnlargementPill sets this to 4 (--revA sets to 5) DELAY0 |
+CFG4_R0 |
 ADR_MIN |
+CFG5_R0 |
 WRCRC |
+CFG5_R1 |
 OFFSET0 |
 DELAY0_MSB |
 OFFSET1 |
 OFFSET2 |
 DELAY01 |

-Unfortunately, changing memory timings works only on Pascal series.
-If anyone has any tips that would leave us to make this work on Turing and Ampere... there is a 0.2 BTC bounty for this piece of information!
+Unfortunately, changing memory timings works only on Pascal and Volta series.
+If anyone has any tips that would get us to make this work on Turing and Ampere... there is a **1 BTC bounty** for this piece of information!

 Following cards are fully supported (tested):
 GPU Model | Suggested timings